mark-me/mark-me.github.io/_pages/tutorials/mining-alices-wonderland/mining-alices-wonderland.md

 <img src="/_pages/tutorials/mining-alices-wonderland/formula-freq-sentiment.png" alt="Frequency sentiment formula" width="215" height="45" align="middle"/>
 {: refdef}

 Relative frequencies in itself is not good enough because the book is probably scewed in a certain sentimental direction, which does not help if we want to know what makes a character unique.
-To counter this I use something I called lift: the relative sentiment frequency of corrected by the relative frequency of the total.
+To counter this I use something I called lift: the relative sentiment frequency of a character, corrected by the relative frequency of the total.
 As the total I've taken Alice's relative sentiment frequencies.
 So the lift was calculated like this:

 {:refdef: style="text-align: center;"}
 <img src="/_pages/tutorials/mining-alices-wonderland/formula-lift-sentiment.png" alt="Lift sentiment formula" width="215" height="45" align="middle"/>